Department of Computational Perception

 Examples for projects (can be carried out on Android and iOS platforms alike):

-• Efficient implementation of acoustic features
+• Efficient implementation of acoustic and musical features

 • 3D user interfaces to multimedia collections